 Best Known For

-Country singer LeAnn Rimes's album Light Up My Life became the first to debut at number one on the pop, country and contemporary Christian Billboard charts.
+Country singer LeAnn Rimes' album Light Up My Life became the first to debut at No. 1 on the pop, country and contemporary Christian Billboard charts.

 Think you know about Biography?

 Answer questions and see how you rank against other players.Play Now